nvoulgaris/blog/content/post/driving-fruitful-retros.md

 Getting people to open up can be one of the trickiest tasks for a Scrum Master, but it constitutes a key ingredient for a fruitful retro.
 People may be quiet due to their personality or because they choose to remain silent for their own purposes.
 Both cases are difficult to handle, but each requires a different approach.

 When dealing with team members that are shy or not very outgoing, remember to work hard with them while *setting the stage*.
 Before leaving this step, make sure that they have shared something with the group.
 This will make them feel more engaged and will increase the probability that they will share more during the retro.
-If necessary, during the retro, explicitly ask them to comment, especially if you know that they have an opinion on the matter, but they are obviously reluctant to share it.
+If necessary, during the retro, explicitly ask them to comment on a topic, especially if you know that they have an opinion on the matter, but they are obviously reluctant to share it.

 When people remain silent driven by politics, the spectrum of options is considerably narrowed down.
 What I feel is useful is to state once again that the purpose of this session is to improve as a team and in order to do so, sincere input and respect by everyone is a prerequisite.
 However, an individual who chooses to play his own game most likely will not change his path by such a speech.
 I would also suggest to drive the rest of the team to open her up.